weldr/weldr.github.io/_posts/2018-04-02-Unpacking-RPM-names.md

 `ldap`, and sometimes it's a specific piece of software, like `git` or `stapler`.
 These would all be useful pieces of data for packaging software to have!
 But instead we can only pick one of those pieces of data, and then we encode it into the RPM name in a way that's _not machine-readable_.

-Another example is `FRAMEWORK-LANG`: this usually means that this is the package you want to install if you want to use FRAMEWORK in LANG.

-Wouldn't it be nice if these relationships were a) formalized, and b) _not crammed into the package name_?
+Wouldn't it be nice if these relationships were formalized, and also maybe we could store that metadata somewhere other than the package name?

-**TODO: other relationships, other metadata**

-**TODO: talk about file-purpose here or in the file-level section?**
+You could argue that the informal metadata provided by `plugin`/`plugins` could be formalized using the `Enhances:` or `Supplements:` RPM tags, but there's plenty of other examples where we're using naming conventions to establish similar informal relationships between packages and higher-level concepts, like projects or languages - or basic concepts like `web` and `gui`.

+I think this is one of the fundamental shortcomings of RPM's dependency
+system: the only thing it lets you express easily is whether a given package _requires_ another package[^7] when installed[^8].
+It has no inherent concept of anything other than a package, or of different sub-parts of a package, or of any purpose for those parts other than installation.

+And that's what we use subpackages for!

-### 4. File-level metadata
+### 4. File-level metadata / tags and purposes

-**TODO IMPROVE**

-We sure do love labeling things!
-Look at all those "file-type" and "file-purpose" tags!

-It's pretty good that we label docs as such, but it's kind of a shame that we have like 7 different tags for that: `doc`, `docs`, `javadoc`, `help`...

-Also, it's a shame we can't apply multiple "tags" to files.
-If you've got some example code in your docs, does that go in `examples` or `docs`?

-Also things like `tools`, `utils`, `unit-test`, etc.

-Again: it's a good idea, but inconsistent: if you've got an optional CLI, is that `-cli` or `-console`?
+So!
+If we want to talk about something other than the entire build output, we have to divide it into subpackages.
+If we need to talk to RPM about one specific file, we have to put it into its own subpackage[^9].

+When we break a build into subpackages, we're usually doing it because part of the build is "optional" - that is, it's not required for the default assumed "purpose", which is basically "runtime".

+So to differentiate these "optional" parts from the "main" part, we once again turn to..
+RPM name mangling!

+Sometimes - most commonly - we mark the parts by what _type_ of file they are:
+`-devel`, `-doc`, `-javadoc`, `-help`.
+Or we mark the _purpose_ of those
+files: `-tools`, `-utils`, `-unit-test`.

+Now, _most_ systems probably don't need unit tests installed.
+But what about documentation and help files?
+Or development headers?
+Alas, since RPM has no concept of file types or purposes, we have no way to tell it what kind of parts we might want - and so we have to manually install `-doc` and `-help` and `-devel` packages, or any other "optional" pieces.

+And since this is all informal, it's pretty inconsistent.
+If something has optional CLI tools, how do you find them?
+Is it under `-cli`, or `-console`, or `-tools`, or `-utils`, or `-extras`?
 Is an optional GUI tool written in GTK3 found under `-gtk` or `-gtk3` or `-gui`?

-Or `-tools`?
-Or maybe just.. `-extra`!
+We've also got various competing traditions for splitting up packages like `git` or `vim` or `libreoffice` that have a bunch of optional parts with some shared common code, but a typical "default" set of things that most people
+want:

+* LibreOffice: The `libreoffice` package itself is empty, but it `Requires` the standard suite set of apps: `-calc`, `-draw`, `-impress`, `-writer`, and `-base`, which _isn't_ the "base" set of apps or libraries - it's a database frontend (ha ha!).
+They all depend on `libreoffice-core`, which has all the core libraries and tools and such.
+* Git: The `git` package only contains a few commonly-used utilities - `git submodule`, `git am`, `git instaweb`, and a couple others. `git-core` is the "minimal" core (which has everything else); other tools are in other `git-` packages.
+* vim: There is no default `vim` package, but you can pick `vim-minimal` or `vim-enhanced`, which both require `vim-common` and `vim-filesystem`.

+It's all kind of a mess, and you kind of just have to guess which pieces might be useful or relevant to you - would you be able to guess from the package names alone that `gitk` and `gitg` are git GUIs, and while `gitweb` _is_ a web frontend, there's already a web frontend (`git instaweb`) in the `git` package itself?

 ## So what have we learned?

-**TODO DOUBLECHECK / IMPROVE**
+I think looking at all the weird stuff we're doing with RPM names shows us a few things that our ideal software packaging ecosystem should handle:

-1. We should have namespaces for other packaging systems
+1. External packaging/module systems should probably have their own namespaces
-1. The build environment, build options, and target are also significant pieces of data about a build
+2. The build environment, build options, and build target are relevant pieces of metadata about a build, and should be part of its identity
-1. We want more data (and conventions!) for what packages "do" and how they relate to each other
+3. Packages should be able to declare different kinds of relationships between each other - formal and informal
+4. There are a lot of relationships other than "required to install/run" that people might want to know about
-1. Users want to be able to define their own file-level metadata tags
+5. It's enormously helpful to be able to provide metadata at the level of individual files

-**TODO figure out how to tie this to next topic - data & metadata storage?**
-**XXX DO I NEED TO DO THE BUILD ALGEBRA FIRST OR WHAT**
+7. It's also helpful if you can apply multiple tags to the same thing
+6. Using common type/purpose tags is a great idea, but users should definitely be able to define new tags when needed

+You can probably see a theme here: more flexible metadata, and more of it!
+But how do we do that without overloading or breaking the stuff we already have?
+Well, to answer that question, I think we need to take a closer look at the metadata RPM and DNF already use, and how exactly it's stored and used.

+So, coming soon: join me as I dig deep into the horrors of the RPM header format itself!
+And bring a stiff drink, 'cuz we're both gonna need it.

 * * * * * *